International driving permits

 In this article:

-- Is a UK driving licence valid in Europe after Brexit?
+- Is a UK driving license valid in Europe after Brexit?

 - How to get an international driving permit